Battle of Saumur (1940): Prelude

 In the first week of June 1940, in accordance with instructions by General Maxime Weygand to delay German Wehrmacht army units, Colonel Michon issued contingency orders for the cadets to take up defensive positions along the southern bank of the Loire, not that there was any likelihood of Germans getting to the Loire.

 On 8/9 June there was an air raid against Saumur railway station, which killed three people.
 A further air raid at nearby Souzay took place on 13 June.

 On 13 June Paris was declared an open city and a meeting of the Anglo-French Supreme War Council with Churchill and the French Prime Minister Paul Reynaud was taking place in Tours, on the Loire.
 On 14 June the French government left Tours and fled to Bordeaux, Wehrmacht troops entered Paris.
-On 15 June Reynaud resigned and Philippe Pétain became Prime Minister.
+On 15 June Reynaud resigned and Philippe Pétain became prime minister.
 Next morning, through the Spanish ambassador, Pétain asked Germany for a cease fire and announced this fact over the radio.

 Forces

 The Wehrmacht troops advancing south across France into the area of Saumur were from the 1st Cavalry Division.
-The battle therefore set graduates of the German cavalry school against the cadets from the French cavalry school.
+The battle therefore set graduates of the German cavalry school against cadets from the French cavalry school.
 They had advanced at 45–60 miles a day.
-The Germans had 10,000 troops, some motorised, armoured cars, artillery and the usual divisional equipment, whereas the French troops comprised 800 of the younger cadets who had joined the school 3 months earlier, older cadets having been assigned as junior officers of regiments, those teachers who had not already joined their normal units, and any retreating men that could be collected to add to the defence.
+The Germans had 10,000 troops, some motorised, armoured cars, artillery and the usual divisional equipment, whereas the French troops comprised 800 of the younger cadets who had joined the school three months earlier (older cadets having been assigned as junior officers of regiments); teachers who had not already joined their normal units; and any retreating men that could be collected.

 One of the annual war games played by the students at the Cavalry School was to organise a defence along the Loire River, covering four bridges and a front of 40 km.
 The 1940 game would be at this location, but with live bullets.
 The French army manual required 80,000 men and several divisional artillery units to cover a 40 km front, the students comprised just 780, although they had acquired rifles, ten old 25 mm guns, 35 machine guns, three World War I-era armoured cars, four 81 mm mortars, seven 60 mm mortars, and two 75 mm artillery pieces by 18 June 1940.
-By the time battle took place, by acquiring retreating soldiers and some additional units, including 200 Algerian riflemen, 450 men from an armoured warfare training centre, and 210 men from the 1st Groupe Franc under Capitaine Robert de Neuchèze who arrived with five Hotchkiss H39 tanks and three Panhard 178 armoured cars, Michon had 2,190 men lined up to face the 10,000 German troops.
+By the time battle took place, by acquiring retreating soldiers and some additional units, including 200 Algerian riflemen, 450 men from an armoured warfare training centre, and 210 men from the 1st Groupe Franc under Capitaine Robert de Neuchèze who arrived with five Hotchkiss H39 tanks and three Panhard 178 armoured cars, Michon had 2,190 men lined up to face 10,000 German troops.